 - Northern Nevada Shiba Rescue, Northern Nevada, and Northern California

-Factors that impact the cost of a Shiba Inu
+Factors that Impact the Cost of a Shiba Inu Dog

 There are a variety of factors that will determine how much Shiba Inu puppies cost.
 The main factor is if the dog has been bred to be a home or companion animal or is of show dog quality.